Emergent representations in networks trained with the Forward-Forward algorithm: Results

-Drawing a parallel with a phenomenon that is observed in Neuroscience \cite{yoshida2020natural}, semantically related categories can be expected to share units of their ensembles, and this is indeed what we observe, as reported in \autoref{fig:fig2}.
-Results are reported for \textsc{FashionMnist}, where there exists a clear semantic relationship among classes.
-We observe a visible tendency towards shared units between semantically similar classes, such as \texttt{T-shirt/top}, \texttt{pullover}, \texttt{coat} and \texttt{shirt}.
+Drawing a parallel with a phenomenon observed in Neuroscience \citep{yoshida2020natural}, related categories can be expected to share units of their ensembles.
+This is indeed what we observe, as shown in \autoref{fig:fmnistsim}.
+Results are reported for \textsc{FashionMnist}, where different classes of clothes or shoes may contain a common share of visual features.
+In this regard, we observe a clear tendency to share units between similar classes -- \exgratia across representations of \texttt{pullover}, \texttt{coat} and \texttt{shirt}.